olemon1/CA2020_instructions/CA2020_README.md

   }
 }
 ```
-The default `BOT_LIST` list that you will have to add your own bot in is:
+The default `BOT_LIST` list that you will have to add your own bot into is:

 ```python
 BOT_LIST: